 What are the expectations, resources, and contact information for students?

 Where can I get a thermometer to check my temperature?

 If you do not have a thermometer, Health Service does have some available.
 Fill out this form to have one mailed to you in your campus PO Box OR ask for one at your next appointment in Health Service.

 What if a student is sick or has been exposed to COVID-19?

 Here are instructions for faculty and staff concerning what to do if a student is sick or has been exposed to COVID-19 in a classroom, advising, or other learning or student life setting.

-When will the fall 2020 semester take place?
+When will the spring 2021 semester take place?

-Are there any other changes to the academic calendar?
+Are there any changes to the academic calendar?

 Will classes be in person or remote learning?

 Instruction this fall will be delivered by one of these four modes: